Peggy Mondo

-Peggy Mondo (August 12, 1927 – February 19, 1991) was an American actress known for playing roles of overweight characters.
-Her early background included training as an opera singer before making her Broadway theatre debut in the late 1950s musical The Music Man and later appeared in the 1962 film adaptation.
-Mondo felt she was typecast into roles that emphasized her weight.
+Peggy Mondo (born Marguerite Gloria Mondo; August 12, 1927 – February 19, 1991) was an American actress.
+Her early background included training as an opera singer before making her Broadway theatre debut in the 1957 musical The Music Man and later appeared in the 1962 film adaptation.
+Overweight since childhood, Mondo was typecast into roles that emphasized her obesity.

-Having been unsuccessful in losing weight, as her career progressed, she embraced her figure and found a niche in roles of overweight characters.
+Having little success in losing weight, Mondo eventually embraced her figure and continued to play overweight characters.
 As well as several films, her work also spanned various television series, including The Addams Family, McHale's Navy, and To Rome with Love.
 Her career continued into the 1980s with her performance as cousin Tessie in the film Fatso.

-Mondo died in February 1991 of a heart attack in her Los Angeles home and was survived by her brothers.

 Early life and family

-Mondo was born Marguerite Gloria Mondo on August 12, 1927, in New Haven, Connecticut, United States.
+Mondo was born on August 12, 1927, in New Haven, Connecticut, United States.
 Her parents were Vincent Mondo and Emma Mondo (née Spignesi).
 Her father Vincent studied at the Yale School of Art, while her apartment was furnished with his many paintings, which he continued to create into his 70s.
 Mondo was of Italian ancestry and trained as an opera singer before becoming an actress.